 There are plenty of articles on social media engagement on the Internet but most are aimed at businesses and usually short-term commercial goals – even if, as most experts do, they do talk about “strategy”, they really mean tactics, most of the time.
 But there is relatively little information available on how to use social media to improve stakeholder perceptions in different types of organisation, and use the information gathered to improve corporate governance for the benefit of everyone.
 I have been involved with social media since its beginning, and have used and tracked the development of the Internet for two decades, so for me this is a clearly missed opportunity.
 Through this and future articles, I hope to fill this gap and offer my own insights and suggestions on how to devise and implement a corporate governance social media strategy.

-To help illustrate these points, I personally have used information gathered on facebook to send information to the European Commission for competition (information disseminated by Ken Envoy of Sitesell, the company providing the software and tools running this website which have helped get traffic to almost 14,000 visits per month - a big pool of potential collaborators!)
+To help illustrate these points, I personally have used information gathered on facebook to send information to the European Commissioner for competition, information disseminated by Ken Envoy of Sitesell, an online business builder that ran this website for 9 years before we re-launched as an online magazine in WordPress and which helped us get traffic up to over 1,000 visits a day – a big pool of potential collaborators!

 If you can’t beat ‘em, join ‘em!
 Using whistleblowers to your advantage